qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 2. **Load and preprocess** the test dataset.
 3. **Evaluate** the model on the test data.

-Here’s how you can implement this in your SageMaker notebook.
+Here's how you can implement this in your SageMaker notebook.
 The following code will:

 - Download the `model.tar.gz` file containing the trained model from S3.
 - Load the `test.csv` data from S3 and preprocess it as needed.